 For me, the laid back position for nursing was a holy grail in relieving my back pain.
 I stumbled upon it out of sheer exhaustion as I plopped on to the bed with my baby nursing on top of me.
 I feel that the side-lying and laid back positions are super underrated, and more breastfeeding moms should take advantage of them.

-According to La Leche League, when you lay back or recline to nurse, you relax your neck and back muscles, making your body less rigid and tense.
+As La Leche League explained on their website, when you lay back or recline to nurse, you relax your neck and back muscles, making your body less rigid and tense.
 Because your baby is working against gravity in this position, the organization noted that it could be helpful in maintaining a good flow of milk.
 So if you have back pain, lay back, relax, and give the laid-back position a try.

 3. Lap Pillows Are A Thing

 When you are sitting up to nurse, you may find yourself bending over to feed, which could really do a number on your back.
 Try propping your baby up to your breast level, suggested Breastfeeding Baby Comfortably, with supportive pillows on your lap.
 This way you don’t have to lean forward to nurse and you can keep your back straight against the back of your chair.
-You can check out a traditional Boppy Nursing Pillow ($40, Amazon), a My Brest Friend Nursing Pillow ($35, Amazon), or a more advanced one like this Leachco Natural Boost Adjustable Nursing Pillow ($30, Amazon).
+For support, you can choose from a traditional Boppy Nursing Pillow ($40, Amazon), a My Brest Friend Nursing Pillow ($35, Amazon), or a more advanced one like this Leachco Natural Boost Adjustable Nursing Pillow ($30, Amazon).

 4. Drinking Water Will Help

 With all the chaos of being a mom, you might forget to drink enough water.
 You’re losing fluids when you nurse, so it’s important to replenish and stay hydrated.
-According to The Joint, dehydration can lead to back pain and it can even thin out the discs that cushion the vertebrae in your spine.
+Dehydration can lead to back pain, according to The Joint, and it can even thin out the discs that cushion the vertebrae in your spine.
 Staying hydrated can really help ease your back pain, so drink water whenever you can.
 And if you don't like the taste, you can infuse it with lemon or other fruits to make it more palatable.